Kashmeerars/Intern-studio-kashmeera/README.md

 2.Task 1: this folder contains 5 images related to Task 1

-3.Task 2: this folder contains
+3.Task 2: this folder contains 2 videos and a powerpoint presentation